atomec-project/atoMEC/README.md

 * It is recommended to install atoMEC inside a virtual environment.
 Below, we detail how to achive this with [pipenv](https://pypi.org/project/pipenv/).

   This route is recommended because `pipenv` automatically creates a virtual environment and manages dependencies.
+Note that `pyblibxc` is automatically installed in this case, so there is no need to install it separately.

   1. First, install `pipenv` if it is not already installed, for example via `pip install pipenv` (or see [pipenv](https://pypi.org/project/pipenv/) for installation instructions)
   2. Next, install `atoMEC`'s dependencies with `pipenv install` (use `--dev` option to install the test dependencies in the same environment)